xingcheg/Plant-Traits-Extraction/README.md

 # Plant-Traits-Extraction

-R code and associated files/data for the analysis from the paper "Automatic Traits Extraction and Fitting for Field High throughput Phenotyping Systems". by Xingche Guo, Yumou Qiu, Dan Nettleton, Cheng-Ting Yeh, Zihao Zheng, Stefan Hey, and Patrick S. Schnable.
+R code and associated files/data for the analysis from the paper "KAT4IA: K-Means Assisted Training for Image Analysis of Field-Grown Plant Phenotypes". by Xingche Guo, Yumou Qiu, Dan Nettleton, Cheng-Ting Yeh, Zihao Zheng, Stefan Hey, and Patrick S. Schnable.

 ## PlantMod2.hdf5
 The trained self-supervised learning model for field photo segmentation.